Fraud and Error

 “Attempts at fraud will happen and government sees the identification of these problems as a great success.
 It is only through identifying and understanding fraud that we can take effective action against it.
 We have made good progress, since 2014/15, identified fraud in the public sector has risen from £29.7 million to £73.6million.
 This rise has been due to the hard work of public sector workers and the coordinated drive from the Cabinet Office.”
 Chris Skidmore (then Minister for the Constitution)

-Minister Skidmore reported that his team had identified £74 million of fraud and this is due to hard work.
+Minister Skidmore reported that his team had identified £74 million of fraud due to hard work.
 In other words, only £39.9 billion to go …EVERY YEAR.
-You read it right, every year.
+You read it right.
+Every year.

 As the Minister says: